-By timothy from Slashdot's why-do-you-hate-freedom department
+By timothy from Slashdot's does-not-bode-well-for-me department

-By samzenpus from Slashdot's read-all-about-it department
+By Unknown Lamer from Slashdot's is-it-better-than-android-1.6 department

 writes with an article in Extreme Tech about progress toward getting an AOSP